As Someone Who Grew Up In Colombia This Is Why It’s Really Difficult To Watch ‘Narcos’

-It’s Fall again, and while New York City might still feel like Labor Day hasn’t happened, a new Fall staple has definitely sunk in: People asking me if I’ve seen “Narcos” yet.
+It’s Fall again, and while New York City might still feel like Labor Day hasn’t happened yet, a new Fall staple has definitely sunk in, People asking me if I’ve seen “Narcos” yet.

 I was born in 1991.
-Two years before Pablo Escobar died (spoiler alert?) on a rooftop in Medellín.
-I lived in Colombia for most of my life, only moving to the United States in 2013.
-In the 21 years I lived in Colombia, my education on how to talk about Pablo Escobar was simple: Just say he was a bad man who did many bad things, but those things don’t happen anymore.
-Oh, and make sure this is what you tell Americans, tourists and anyone when you’re abroad.
+Two years before Pablo Escobar died (spoiler alert!) on a rooftop in Medellín.
+I lived in Colombia for most of my life, until I moved to the United States in 2013.
+In the 21 years I lived there, the way I was thought to talk about Pablo was simple: Just say he was a bad man who did many bad things, but those things don’t happen anymore.
+Oh, and make sure this is what you tell Americans, tourists and anyone that you meet abroad.

-Of course, we heard the murmurs.
-The murmurs of “the dark days.”
-The days of Pablo, where politicians were murdered, planes were blown up, and rebels took the Palacio de Justicia.
+This is the mindset most people my age and social background were raised with.
+Colombian millennials speak of Pablo as wizards spoke of Voldemort in 1997.
+We heard the murmur of “the dark days”, the days of Pablo.
+When politicians were murdered, planes were blown up, and rebels took the Palacio de Justicia.
 These are things that adults speak of under their breath.
 Things that happened, but to us, seem to have happened in another place.
 In another country.
 In another world.
 This is because we are told to forget about our past.
 To ignore the painful truth and focus on how well things are going nowadays.

-“Narcos” is shot in Colombia by a Colombian crew.
-Despite the early criticism of the show casting foreign Latinxs as Colombians, the show features some of the most talented Colombian actors in a generation, such as Juan Pablo Raba, Manolo Cardona, Cristina Umaña and Martina García.
-Even lesser known Colombian actors, like radio host-turned-actor Mauricio Cujar, are all great in their roles.
-The Colombians are by far the standout performers in the show.
-Bar, of course, Wagner Moura.
-Wagner Moura’s performance as Pablo Escobar is also electrifying.
-Yes, most Spanish speakers will cringe at his attempts of not only speaking Spanish, but speaking it with the infamous paisa accent of the Antioquia region in Colombia.
+Despite the early criticism of the show casting foreign Latinxs, the show features some of the most talented Colombian actors in a generation, such as Juan Pablo Raba, Manolo Cardona, Cristina Umaña and Martina García.
+Even lesser known Colombian actors, like radio host-turned-actor Mauricio Cujar.
+The Colombians are by far the standout performers on the show, but we can’t forget Brazilian actor, Wagner Moura whose performance as Pablo Escobar is electrifying!
 The scenes between Moura and Raba as Pablo Escobar and his cousin Gustavo Gaviria are, by far, the best scenes in the show.

 As much good as the show does for Colombia’s film and TV industry, and as good as it is for my generation to understand our past, I understand why “Narcos” is harmful.

-Picture this: You finally broke away from your abusive relationship, and it’s taken you literally 10 years to get over that person.
-Everyone gave you shit you when you were together.
-They thought you were a wreck, and you were.
-Now, you’re finally getting your groove back, you’ve found new hobbies, you’re way more positive, and everything overall is much better.
-Suddenly, one of your ex’s friends starts showing pictures of your ex and telling everyone what a “cool” person your ex was and everyone starts to remember what a mess you were.
+Picture this: You break up with your abusive ex and takes you 10 years to get over that person.
+Everyone disapproved of your decisions when you were together.
+Now, you’re finally getting yourself back together, you’ve found new hobbies, you’ve become more positive… overall your much better!
+Then all of a sudden, a friend starts showing you pictures of your ex and telling everyone how great he was, which makes everyone remember how big of a mess you were.
 They assume you’re still in that sloppy phase even though you’ve made a ton of personal growth.
 You could tell them how much better you’re doing now, but they’d rather just hear about it from that person who won’t shut up about your evil ex.
 In this scenario, you’re Colombia, Pablo Escobar is your evil ex, and Netflix and “Narcos” is that friend who can’t shut up about Pablo.
 Leaving you feeling basically like this:

 Colombia doing well is great for Colombia, but bad for Hollywood.
 It’s just not a great story.
 No one wants to hear about biodiversity or the Peace Process that will end the longest armed conflict in the Americas, because that doesn’t fit the narrative they are selling to the United States.
 A narrative of barbaric brown people and white saviors.
 A narrative where Latin America remains a barbaric and underdeveloped region.
 And more importantly, a narrative where drugs are our problem.
 Where the “demand” part of “supply and demand” doesn’t count.

-“Narcos” attempts to appease Latinx viewers by giving us nuggets of “woke-ness.”
+The White Savior Syndrome, in which a white person is being heralded as a god by thousands of brown people.
+Particularly in drug shows, white heroes tend to fend off the brown monsters that are the drug dealers.
+Breaking Bad, which has often been called the best show in the history of TV is the number one offender.
+Narcos attempts to appease Latinx viewers by giving us nuggets of “woke-ness.”
 There are scenes where they show the debauchery and hypocrisy of American drug consumers and scenes where they show the true stories of the CIA partnering up and funding murderers in Colombia in their fight against Pablo.
 A fight guided more by results than the desire of a peaceful Colombia.
-However, these scenes are treated like afterthoughts.
-To me, these scenes are vital, to the people who ask me about “Narcos,” they aren’t.
+However, these scenes are treated as afterthoughts.

-Americans will be more likely to ask me when was the last time there was a car bomb in Colombia than to ask how many Colombian lives are there in a gram of cocaine.
-A gram of cocaine that many of them will persue at a party where I live.
-“Narcos” is telling an important story, but the American audience is ignoring the important part and focusing on the Hollywood stuff.
+This is where the show becomes a double-edged sword.
+It tells a story Colombians need to know to face the past and improve our future.
+But it also reinforces the Colombian stereotype in the minds of those outsiders.
+Suddenly, Americans are more likely to ask me when was the last time there was a car bomb in Colombia, rather than ask how many Colombian lives were lost for a gram of Colombian cocaine.
+Narcos tells the story of modern-day Colombia which American audiences are ignoring as they rather focus on just the Hollywood stuff.
 And who can blame them?
 The Hollywood stuff is fun.
 It’s such a compelling story.

-Despite all this, I stand by my belief that “Narcos” is an important show for Colombia, and I will continue to watch it and encourage as many Colombians to watch it, too.
+Despite all this, I stand by my belief that Narcos is an important show for Colombia, and I will continue to watch it and encourage as many Colombians to watch it, too.
 I will also try to tell my American friends to read between the lines when they watch it.
-As hinted by the preview, the upcoming season 3 will deal with the Cali Cartel.
-Cali as in Santiago de Cali, not California.
-A period in our history that is perhaps less bloody than Pablo’s reign, but certainly more shameful.
-A period where the hypocrisy of America’s War on Drugs was seen the clearest.
-The reign of the Rodríguez Orejuela brothers is something that Colombians have to face.